Why is donor sperm needed?

 Who can have treatment using donor sperm ?

 The Hull IVF Unit operates a non-discriminatory policy for people accessing our services.
 Our Policy means we are able to offer treatment to help heterosexual couples as well as single ladies and women involved in same sex relationships.
 By law, we must ensure, to the best of our abilities, that any existing children and child born as a result of treatment at our Unit will not be likely to face medical, physical or psychological harm.
 This is required before a patient can be offered treatment whether they are heterosexual, a single lady or involved in a same sex relationship.
+It is referred to as a “Welfare of the Child” assessment.

 Who can become a sperm donor ?

-Donors are people from all walks of life - there is no such thing as a "standard donor".
-What they have in common is a desire to help people to acheive the pregnancy they otherwise couldn't have.
+Donors are people from all walks of life – there is no such thing as a “standard donor”.
+What they have in common is a desire to help people to achieve the pregnancy they otherwise couldn’t have.

 Donors must be aged between 18 and 40 years old and generally fit and healthy.
 Information will also be required from you about your family and medical history.
 You will need to undergo medical screening for STD’s and genetic testing and commit to producing at least 10 semen samples over a period of 10 weeks.